jn-programutveckling/.github/profile/README.md

 ## Programming languages

 My main programming language is Java, but I also use PHP, HTML/CSS, Python and C#.
-Recently, I've also delved into the wondrous world of JavaScript and specifically Node.js.
-My next language in my to-learn list is GDScript, a scripting language for the [Godot game engine](https://godotengine.org/).
+Recently, I've also dipped my toes into Node.js and GDScript.

 ## Open for work